STUDY JAPANESE ONLINE WITH NATIVES HERE

 Also remember to check what the house offers in terms of food.
 Sometimes you might not like things like natto, fish and some vegetables.
 Or maybe you are allergic to something.
 Homestay websites show a complete description of the family, breakfast and dinner.
 Be sure!

-Homestay in japan - staying with a Japanese family
+Homestay in Japan - staying with a Japanese host family

-The first thing you have to keep in mind when going to a Japanese homestay is to bring a gift. we already wrote a article talking about these gifts (omiyage), you can take something from your country, souvenirs, sweets or the like.
-Just keep in mind that bringing a gift when visiting someone in Japan is a necessary and part of the country's culture.
+The first thing you need to keep in mind when going to a Japanese family home is to bring a gift.
+We have already written an article talking about these gifts (omiyage), you can bring something from your country, souvenirs, sweets, or things like that.
+Just keep in mind that bringing a gift when visiting someone in Japan is something necessary and is part of the culture of the country.

 In the Japanese family home